ffornari90/iam-voms-aa/README.md

 ![INFN-CLOUD Docker Decision](pictures/infn_cloud_docker_decision.png?raw=true "INFN-CLOUD Docker Decision")

 In `Services` TAB, environment variables to be made available to the docker containers at runtime can be specified in the form of `key:value`.
-Multiple variables can be specified using the `ADD` button.
+Multiple variables can be specified using the `Add` button.
 Environment variables that contain the *server certificate* and *private key* are **mandatory**.
 The private key must be base64 encoded before being inserted as `IAM_PRIV_KEY` value, and this can be easily done using the [encode-private-key.sh](https://baltig.infn.it/fornari/iam-voms-aa/-/blob/main/scripts/encode-private-key.sh) script.
 Here is a list of the principal variables that can/**must** be set: